-CRM systems have been in use for over twenty years and have become about as commonplace as mobile phones, energy drinks, and reality TV shows.
-Companies of all sizes have implemented CRM, and they have done so for a variety of reasons.
+CRM systems have been used for over twenty years.
+They have become about as commonplace as mobile phones, energy drinks, and reality TV shows.
+Companies of all sizes have implemented CRM.
+And they have done so for a variety of reasons.
 CRM can increase productivity, drive process and efficiency improvement, help grow customer satisfaction and loyalty, as well as increase collaboration and communication.

 But according to a recent CRM.com poll, the most common motivation for implementing CRM is “to enhance revenue and grow market share”.
 Big surprise, huh?
 Companies buy CRM to help them sell more.
 But unless your CRM does these three things, its effectiveness as a tool by which to increase sales is limited:

 Salespeople are like everyone else.
 They will use the tools and technology they find to be effective in helping them do their job better.
 A CRM that is simply a repository of customer information may serve its purpose for other business functions.
 But it is not particularly helpful to a salesperson.
 CRM needs to do more than store data.
 Furthermore, CRM should analyze data and alert sellers to potential danger zones that could cause them to lose an opportunity.
 And lastly. it should recommend ways to address those danger zones.
 It should highlight which areas of a customer’s business it would be most advantageous to emphasize during a sales presentation.
 CRM should help sellers win deals by pointing out the ones they are likely to lose.
 This enables sellers to spend more time where the odds are better.